Q & A

 Why are the totals on my personal page different from the lifetime averages?

-Simple answer, because they are built from a slightly different set of figures, but you should only be affected if you played in one of half a dozen matches between 1990 and 1995, in the 2006 midweek game against Tadworth, or the Friday game at Martinstown on the 2007 tour.
+Simple answer, because they are built from a slightly different set of figures, but you should only be affected if you played in one of half a dozen matches between 1990 and 1995 or in the three Twenty20 games in the mid 2000s and beyond that were recorded well enough to be input into the database (see below for the full list).

 In the early to mid 1990s we played a number of games that were not included in the official averages for one reason or another, and the same criteria has more recently been applied to short format limited overs matches (eg. Twenty20).
 Those games are flagged in the footnotes on the official batting and official bowling tables and are only included in the complete batting and complete bowling data.
 In days of yore the details for such matches generally just disappeared, so there are no such instances prior to 1990, but ever since I’ve been holding the data electronically the tendency has been to record everything and exclude from the generated reports, where appropriate.